 The International Association of Peacekeeping Training Centres

-The International Association of Peacekeeping Training Centres (IAPTC) is an open and voluntary association of centres, institutions, and programs dealing with peace operations research, education, and training.
-It was initiated by Canada’s Pearson Peacekeeping Center (PPC) in 1995.
+The International Association of Peacekeeping Training Centers (IAPTC) is an open and voluntary association of centers, institutions, and programs dealing with peace operations research, education, and training.
+It was an initiative by Canada’s Pearson Peacekeeping Center (PPC) in 1995.

-The IAPTC promotes better understanding of peacekeeping, its goals and objectives, and of the methods used in training for peace operations of all types.
-It is intended to broaden contacts between various international organizations, peacekeeping training centers and institutions, government agencies and officials responsible for such training and education, academics, and other interested groups, leading to more effective peace operations.
+The IAPTC promotes better understanding of peacekeeping, its goals and objectives, and of the methods used in training and education for peace operations of all types, including crisis management operations.
+It is intended to broaden contacts between various international organizations, peacekeeping training centers and institutions, government agencies and officials responsible for such training and education, academics, and other interested groups, leading to more effective peace and crisis management operations.

-Since its inception in 1995 some 90 different centres, institutions, organizations, and agencies have participated in the IAPTC’s work.
-Participants have come from all regions of the world.
+Since its inception in 1995 more than 100 different centers, institutions, organizations, and agencies have participated in the IAPTC’s work.
+Participants to date have come from some 83 countries, representing all regions of the world.
 Current participation in the IAPTC annual conference ranges from 150-200 individuals.
 The membership is simple – it comprises those who participate in the annual conference, and there is no funding – it is a pay-as-you-go activity.

 The Pearson Peacekeeping Centre provided the original Secretariat of the IAPTC, supporting the host nation or organization of each Annual Conference as required, maintaining a database of participants, providing professional advice in relation to the annual conference themes, and maintaining the IAPTC web site.
-These duties, as of October 2005, have now been taken over by the Centre for United Nations Peacekeeping in New Delhi, India.
+From October 2005 until 2016 the Secretariat responsibilities were assumed by the Centre for United Nations Peacekeeping in New Delhi, India.
 Commencing in late 2016 the Cairo Center for Conflict Resolution and Peacekeeping (CCCPA) assumes responsibility for the IAPTC Secretariat.

 The Annual Conference

 The aim of the Annual Conference is to provide its members with a forum for discussion of specific topical issues related to peace operations, and to provide a venue for the Association’s Annual General Meeting.
-There have been eighteen of these to date:
+There have been twenty of these to date: